nataliehman/personal-website-Feb2022-fernfolio-11ty/projects/prototyping-smart-devices.md

 Again, I had to do many tests and iterations because the hardware can change the states and inputs/outputs of the prototype.
 The process was time consuming because integrating LittleBits added another layer of complexity.

-The following videos are two of the prototypes demonstrated at the Adobe Max 2018 and UX Playground event.
+The following videos are all of the prototypes demonstrated at Adobe Max 2018, UX Playground and Digital Age Tech Summit.

 https://vimeo.com/320971419